rubenkku/SF-dev-XXXX-ChatGPT/README.md

   - Helps prevent instant 1-ply moves under time pressure.

 ### Planned Functionalities:
-- **Enhanced Book Move Information**:
-  - Include more details in the engine output about the chosen book move, such as the book it originates from and the other available moves for the position.
 - **"No-Move Book" Option**:
   - A BIN book slot where, if the selected book move exists in the "no-move-book," the engine will enter MultiPV search mode to find a different move.
 - **More Book Slots**: